 Promoting Healthy Eating Habits and Table Manners

 People of all shapes and sizes eat better in groups.
 When we eat in a group setting, we are more likely to eat more nutrient-rich foods.
-With all the recent literature and studies on certain food and its nutritional value, it should be no stranger to anyone that a home cooked meal is far more likely to be healthier than a Big Mac from Maccas.
-When you cook your own meals, you can control the salt and sugar levels as well as ensuring that all the proper food groups are incorporated in your child’s diet.
-Additionally, when you spend time in the kitchen cooking with your child, you are teaching them valuable life skills that will help to promote and sustain a healthy life style for years to come.
-On top of this, you can teach your child appropriate table manners like the proper use of utensils, saying “please and thank-you”, excusing themselves from the table, and helping to clear the table.
+With all the recent literature and studies on certain food and its nutritional value, it is evident that a home cooked meal is healthier than a Big Mac.
+When you cook your own meals, you can control the salt and sugar levels.
+You can also ensure that all the proper food groups are incorporated in your child’s diet.
+Additionally when you spend time in the kitchen cooking with your child, you are teaching them valuable life skills that will help to promote and sustain a healthy life style for years to come.
+You can also teach your child appropriate table manners like the proper use of utensils, saying “please and thank-you”, excusing themselves from the table, and helping to clear the table.
 This can all lead to lower risk of disordered eating, healthier body weight and can promote healthier eating habits into adulthood.

 Social Habits and Mental Benefits

 Eating together provides our little ones with the opportunity to broaden their vocabulary and to be more socially aware.
 They can learn such things as not interrupting people or speaking over people, polite response to an idea/ statement whether they agree or disagree, and proper sentence structure and annunciation.
 Family dinner also gives children the chance to be heard.
 When they are provided with a safe space to share their day, they are encouraged to express their emotions and ideals.
 Communicating has been directly linked to reducing depression and increasing self-esteem.
 By listening and responding to your little one, you are inadvertently saying “I respect your voice and opinions and value any ideals you may have.
 You are important to me and this family.”